Scaling Recommender Transformers to One Billion Parameters: Experiments

 \paragraph{Implementation Details}

-All experiments use PyTorch 2.* with Distributed Data Parallel (DDP) across 64 -- 256 A100 80GB GPUs.
+All experiments use PyTorch 2.x with Distributed Data Parallel (DDP) across 64--256 A100 80GB GPUs.
 Training duration ranges from 1 day to 1 week, depending on the model size.
 Following production practice\,\cite{hstu}, we train for a single epoch over the dataset.
-Unless otherwise specified, all models are trained with the following configuration: \begin{itemize} \item \textbf{ARGUS (simplified)} --- no $c,i,f$ interleaving; each interaction is represented as a single embedding \item \textbf{Unified embeddings} for categorical features\,\cite{unified_embeddings} — e.g., we use a 3-way lookup for item ID.
-The same embedding matrix size is used across all experiments and contains 130M parameters. \item \textbf{Absolute trainable positional embeddings} \item \textbf{Output embedding size:} 512 for both users and items \item \textbf{Sequence length:} 512 (pre-training), 2048 (fine-tuning) \item \textbf{Encoder:} medium transformer configuration (L10 H1024) \item \textbf{Latency simulation:} one-day delay for matching impressions to user states during fine-tuning \end{itemize} Table \ref{tab:hyperparams} summarizes the main hyperparameters.
-We schedule distinct learning rates for the backbone vs. the task-specific heads: backbone parameters use linear warmup followed by a constant rate, while head parameters adopt a linear decay.
+Unless otherwise specified, all models are trained with the following configuration: \begin{itemize} \item \textbf{ARGUS (simplified)} --- no context-item-feedback interleaving; each interaction is represented as a single embedding \item \textbf{Unified embeddings} for categorical features\,\cite{unified_embeddings} --- we use a 3-way lookup for item ID.
+The same embedding matrix size is used across all experiments and contains 130M parameters (512k embeddings of size 256).
+Note that these are additional parameters that are not counted towards encoder size. \item \textbf{Absolute trainable positional embeddings} \item \textbf{Output embedding size:} 512 for both users and items \item \textbf{Sequence length:} 512 (pre-training), 2048 (fine-tuning) \item \textbf{Encoder:} medium transformer configuration (L10 H1024) \item \textbf{Latency simulation during fine-tuning:} 24-hour delay for matching impressions to user states \end{itemize} Table \ref{tab:hyperparams} summarizes the main hyperparameters.
+We schedule distinct learning rates for the backbone vs. the task-specific heads: backbone parameters use linear warmup followed by a constant rate, while head parameters use a larger learning rate with linear warmup followed by linear decay.